 Now… Here’s what’s been going on.

 Basically, Batman isn’t meeting his milestones.
-He is 19 Months old today.
-He still isn’t walking (he IS cruising, and he runs around on his knees like he doesn’t need feet).
+Sam is 17 Months old today.
+He still isn’t walking, but he IS cruising.
+He runs around on his knees like he doesn’t need feet.
 Sam isn’t talking much either.
-(He can say MUM and Miggy (Mickey), but he says them very rarely.
+He can say MUM and Miggy (Mickey), but he says them very rarely.

 These aren’t my only concerns.
 I have been making a list of things I am concerned about for a while.
 Some of it will probably make no sense to people who don’t know Sam, but here goes…

 Firstly, Sam never answers to his name or to verbal cues.
 He will react to loud, sudden noises (by jumping or turning his head).
 He also gets excited when the themes to his favourite tv shows come on, so his hearing is ok.

 Additionally, Sam never points to things.
 He will sit and cry, or stare at things, but he never points, and he never tries to show me stuff.
 Also, Sam doesn’t wave really, either.
 He has been trying to the past few days, so this could be progress?!

 When you google toddler Autism concerns, one of the things mentioned is social skills.
 Sam hates playing with others – adults and children.
 He also gets very distressed if other children are in his space (at our house).
 Sam doesn’t seem too bad in big group settings (like soft play).
 Although he gets upset if he is at other children’s houses and they are playing with toys he wants.